chrisbrasington/comic-books-weekly/README.md

 ## Comics - Weekly Notifier

 Parses [Comicslist](http://www.comiclist.com/index.php) weekly RSS feed looking for comics included in pull.txt to generate a list of comics which came out this week on Wednesday (and special days like free-comic-book day).
-TP (Trade Paperbacks) and AR (Ask Retailer Pricing) Merchandise is ignored.
-Variants (dupes) are ignored.

 #### Parameters:
 ```